ddd-crew/ddd-starter-modelling-process/README.md

 ### Connect

-Connect the sub-domains into a loosely-coupled architecture which fulfils end-to-end business use-cases.
+Connect the sub-domains into a loosely-coupled architecture which fulfills end-to-end business use-cases.

 It is imperative to not only decompose a large domain into parts but to also carefully design the interactions between those parts to minimise unwanted coupling and complexity.
 It is necessary to challenge the initial design by applying concrete use-cases to uncover hidden complexity.